Systems-and-Toolchains-Fall-2024/course-project-option-i-kuku0202/README.md

 ### Video
+We recorded two videos for the explanation of our project under `vidoes/` directory:
+- [overview.mp4](videos/overview.mp4): this video goes over the detailed procedures in running our code for task 1-3
+- [google_cloud.mp4](vidoes/google_cloud.mp4): this video goes over the google cloud deployment of our code

-If you cannot get access video, please follow the link below: https://cmu.box.com/s/yuukwgewzcxpof05au0nu10dbt2refa6
+If you cannot access these videos, please follow the link below: https://cmu.box.com/s/yuukwgewzcxpof05au0nu10dbt2refa6